elcaiseri/mcp-ai-agent-server/README.md

 # MCP AI Agent Server

-A real-world Model Context Protocol (MCP) server powered by LangChain that enables AI agents to perform actual tasks including:
+A dual-mode AI agent system that combines the Model Context Protocol (MCP) server capabilities with a standalone CLI agent, powered by LangChain.

+## 🎯 Two Modes of Operation

+### 1. **MCP Server Mode**
+Run as an MCP server that can be connected to any MCP client (like Claude Desktop) or inspected using the MCP Inspector.

+### 2. **CLI Agent Mode**
+Run as a standalone command-line agent for direct interaction and task execution.

+## ✨ Capabilities

 - 🌐 **API Interactions**: Fetch weather data, news articles, and more
 - 📁 **File Management**: Read, write, search, and organize files